cycfi/elements/docs/layout.md

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/layer.png">

 Elements is 2D, but the z-axis pertains to top-to-bottom layering.
-Layers allow groups of elements to be placed in the z-axis where higher-level elements obscure or hide lower-level elements.
+Layers allow elements to be placed in the z-axis where higher-level elements obscure or hide lower-level elements.

 Effects:
 1. The elements are laid out in the z-axis, top to bottom.